-REGION OF BIRTH FOR THE FOREIGN BORN BY GENDER AND YEAR OF ENTRY
+REGION OF BIRTH FOR THE FOREIGN BORN BY GENDER AND YEAR OF ENTRY the Foreign Born Population Asia Caribbean Europe Mexico Other Areas Other Central ...
+South America

-Place of Birth and Gender of the Foreign Born Population
+Place of Birth and Gender of

 The foreign born population migrate to the United States from every part of the globe.
 Some come in pursuit of education, some for economic opportunities, and others because of political unrest in their home countries.
 Men come more predominantly from some countries, while more women come from others.
 Some immigrants came before 1980, some during the 1980s, 1990s, 2000s, or more recently since 2010.
 The longer the immigrants are here the more they are influenced by the cultures arround them -- often changing and adapting to their new surroundings.
 Looking at the chart above and the table below, do you have more recent immigrants or those who have been here a long time?
 Are there more men or women?